rubiojr/rubiojr.github.com/_posts/2013-01-13-getting-openwrt-router-statistics-with-ruby.md

 #
 # Authenticate
 #
-# Also returns dashboard router status information, i.e.
+# Also returns router's dashboard status information, i.e.
 # the info you see in the router 'Status -> Overview' dashboard
 #
 # Returned keys